PENELOPE CAIN RESUME 2018

 I have an ongoing interest in urban spatiality and how we individually and culturally experience, negotiate and narrate the built urban environment- the contemporary urban condition.

-I am drawn to the glitches and porosities in spatial narratives, and in my practice I frequently operate within the terrain of the porous, to generate propositional alternative readings to elements and narratives within the built environment and Kulturelandschaft.
-I am attracted by the irrational, the imagined and poorly understood within this landscape.
+I am drawn to the glitches and porosities in spatial narratives, and in my practice I frequently operate within the terrain of the porous, to generate propositional alternative readings to elements and narratives within the landscape.
+I am attracted by the irrational, the imagined and the poorly understood.